Learning coding/design/AI

 3.3 Quantitative analysis of AI usage patterns and learning outcomes

 Student tool use logs revealed that AI was used primarily for conceptual clarification, stepwise derivation guidance and debugging.
 From this, there emerged a critical Planning–Verification pattern, where students who used the tool to request problem-solving outline and independently verified details were likely to learn better than those who practiced passive reliance.
 To model this observation, a two-way ANOVA was performed.
 We found that the AI usage pattern (Planning–Verification vs. passive reliance) had a significant effect on student proficiency (low, medium, high) on post-test scores [F(2, 42) = 4.42, p = 0.017,ηp2 = 0.17].
-This results indicate statistically that the link between AI usage and learning outcomes varies with students’ proficiency.
+This outcomes point out statistically that the hyperlink between AI utilization and studying outcomes varies with college students’ proficiency.

-Figure 3 shows the effect of Student Proficiency (Low, Medium, High) and AI Usage Pattern on post-test scores.
-In the figure, “Active Use” pattern represents “Planning–Verification” mode.
-The active pattern was associated with consistently higher post-test scores than passive reliance in all proficiency levels.
-Mean scores for active users were around 75 for low-proficiency groups, 85 for medium-proficiency groups and nearly 90 for high-proficiency groups.
-In contrast, passive users scored significantly lower in each corresponding group.
-The results also show that benefit from active Planning–Verification pattern was greatest among high-proficiency students.
-These results quantitatively show that active use of AI results leads to better academic performance rather than passive consumption of its outputs.
+Figure 3 exhibits the impact of Scholar Proficiency (Low, Medium, Excessive) and AI Utilization Sample on post-test scores.
+Within the determine, “Energetic Use” sample represents “Planning–Verification” mode.
+The lively sample was related to constantly greater post-test scores than passive reliance in all proficiency ranges.
+Imply scores for lively customers had been round 75 for low-proficiency teams, 85 for medium-proficiency teams and practically 90 for high-proficiency teams.
+In distinction, passive customers scored considerably decrease in every corresponding group.
+The outcomes additionally present that profit from lively Planning–Verification sample was biggest amongst high-proficiency college students.
+These outcomes quantitatively present that lively use of AI outcomes results in higher educational efficiency moderately than passive consumption of its outputs.

 3.4 Qualitative mechanisms explaining the observed effects